They say…

 Youngs Special London Ale

 Youngs’ historic brewery site in the heart of Wandsworth, currently slated for possible redevelopment, produces some highly distinctive bottled beers.
-Most of these — for example luscious Double Chocolate Stout or Old Nick — are brewery conditioned, but there’s also a regular “real ale in a bottle” with numerous awards to its credit including Champion Bottle Conditioned Beer of Britain.
+Most of these — for example luscious Double Chocolate or Old Nick — are brewery conditioned, but there’s also a regular “real ale in a bottle” with numerous awards to its credit including Champion Bottle Conditioned Beer of Britain.

 The beer began life in the late 1950s as Strong Export Bitter, a filtered strong pale ale inspired by Worthington White Shield, initially targeted at Belgium and brewed under license there for a while.
-It was renamed Special Ale when the brewery started exporting to the US market in the late 1980s.
+It was renamed Special London Ale when the brewery started exporting to the US market in the late 1980s.

 A very traditional ingredients list includes Maris Otter pale malt, crystal malt, and what the label describes as “a phenomenal amount” of Fuggles and Goldings hops.
 The beer spends several weeks conditioning on a bed of whole Goldings before being sterile-filtered and reseeded with yeast, but no primings, relying on residual sugars to re-start fermentation.